"There’s rosemary, that’s for remembrance; pray, love, remember ..."

 The book is both a delight and a tear-jerker, with tales of shelters, hoarders, cats rescued from terrible conditions (and guns), Siri's personal favorite cats and a cat so desperate for a home of his own that he forcefully trades places with another cat about to be rehomed and hitches a ride to North Carolina!

 Friendly, easy-to-read and unputdownable, it's a must for all Siamese cat lovers.
+To date it's received 66 Five Star reviews on Amazon.
+Available in both paperback and Kindle format, you can find it here.

 Speaking of rescued cats ...
 April 1st was Bandit's 'Gotcha Day'; the first one without him.
 It was a bittersweet day when I found myself missing him even more than I usually do.